JOAL2018/JOALPay/How tos.md

 ```
 ## Log in/out

-To log in to the system, type the following:
+To log in to the system, type the following into a cell:

-    login()
+    j.login()

+and run the cell.
 The system will then prompt the user to input their name and password.
 If the details entered correspond to
 any single employee's data already in the system, then that user will be logged in.
 The system will then record the
 time that the user logged in.